SK-EID/dds-documentation/docs/api/api_docs.md

 ## CheckCertificate

-Given method can be used to check the validity of certificates (including ID-card and other smartcard certificates and also digital stamp certificates issued by AS Sertifitseerimiskeskus) and number of foreign Certification Authorities.
-Additional info is available from the sales department of Sertifitseerimiskeskus.
+Given method can be used to check the validity of certificates (including ID-card and other smartcard certificates and also digital stamp certificates issued by SK ID Solutions AS) and number of foreign Certification Authorities.
+Additional info is available from the sales department of SK ID Solutions AS.

 Additionally, this operation returns the values of the most important fields from the certificate.